 For the past 20 years, studies on MitoQ have focused on benefits to ongoing health, but it is now undergoing clinical trials to research performance benefits.
 Anecdotal evidence has shown that, when paired with smart training, MitoQ helps the body to better-absorb intense training periods and recover more quickly, and a clinical trial released in 2020 by Ulster University, Sport and Exercise Sciences Research Institute, found that MitoQ attenuates the damage that high-intensity exercise causes to mitochondrial DNA (mtDNA) in skeletal muscle.

-Wetzel, who regularly podium places and finished eighth among women at the 2019 Spartan World Championships last fall, says she feels stronger and has been logging more miles than ever before over the past year.
+Wetzel, who regularly podium places and just finished third in the 2021 Spartan US National Series, says she feels stronger and has been logging more miles than ever before over the past year.
 “Taking MitoQ allows me to stand on the starting line of a race next to people whom I am nearly old enough to be the mother of and feel confident that my body can hit its maximum capability just as well as theirs can,” she says.
 “Plus, I now have years of race experience to my advantage.”